-Nouveau Monde Appoints Nathalie Pilon and Jamie Scarlett to Its Board of Directors as It Prepares for Construction of Mine and Anode Facilities
+NOUVEAU MONDE APPOINTS NATHALIE PILON AND JAMIE SCARLETT TO ITS BOARD OF DIRECTORS AS IT PREPARES FOR CONSTRUCTION OF MINE AND ANODE FACILITIES

 - Great appreciation for the outstanding achievements and contributions from retiring directors Pierre Renaud and Marc Prud'homme during their tenure as directors of Nouveau Monde

-MONTREAL, Nov.
-30, 2020 (GLOBE NEWSWIRE) -- Nouveau Monde Graphite (“Nouveau Monde” or “the Company”) (TSXV: NOU; OTCQX: NMGRF; Frankfurt: NM9) is announcing a board restructuring in preparation of its next phase of development.
+MONTREAL, CANADA, November 30th- Nouveau Monde Graphite ("Nouveau Monde" or "the Company") (TSXV: NOU; OTCQX: NMGRF; Frankfurt: NM9) is announcing a board restructuring in preparation of its next phase of development.
 Nouveau Monde is proud to announce the nomination to its board of directors of Ms. Nathalie Pilon and Mr. Jamie Scarlett effective on December 1st 2020.
-After having accomplished significant contributions for Nouveau Monde during their respective mandate, Pierre Renaud and Marc Prud’homme are resigning from the board of directors.
+After having accomplished significant contributions for Nouveau Monde during their respective mandate, Pierre Renaud and Marc Prud'homme are resigning from the board of directors.

 Arne H Frandsen, Chairman of the Nouveau Monde board commented: "On behalf of the board, I am delighted to welcome Ms. Pilon and Mr. Scarlett to the leadership team.
 We are proud that Nouveau Monde has secured the service of two such senior and high profile directors.
 Both Ms. Pilon and Mr. Scarlett bring with them decades of relevant experience which will benefit all of our stakeholders.
 These additions to the board will further strengthen the team as Nouveau Monde commences the construction of its mine and anode material facilities.
 Let me also use this opportunity to thank Mr. Renaud and Mr. Prud'homme for their outstanding contribution to the Company.
 Especially the achievements in the local community and in respect of environmental matters, which will be everlasting for the Company".